zaneknightwood/InventoryManagementProject/README.md

 # Inventory Management Application
-The Inventory Management Application is a desktop application which allows a user to add, modify, and remove parts and products from inventory.
+The Inventory Management Application is a desktop application which allows a user to add, modify, and remove parts and products from inventory.<br/>
+&copy;2023 Zane Knightwood

 ## Author
 Zane Knightwood